Lars Alexandersson: In the Tekken series

-In the story mode of Tekken 7, after Raven's U.N. team lost Jin's unconscious body from their custody, he finds Jin in a Middle East market and rescues him from the pursuing U.N. army.
-He then reunites with a restored Alisa and Lee, but the three are attacked by the Tekken Forces, who in turn are attacked by Lars' Yggdrasil forces in an attempt to stop them from targeting Jin.
-He saves Jin's life again, this time from a recruited journalist who intended to avenge his family whose deaths he blamed on Jin.
-Eventually, Lars realizes that Jin was right about the Devil Gene when he saw Kazuya in his devil form while fighting Akuma.
-After seeing Kazuya kill Heihachi, Lars reveals that the reason for him saving Jin was that his half-nephew has always been humanity's last hope to restore world peace, and Kazuya is the only one left who needs to be killed, to which Jin agrees.
-Additionally, Lars appears in a Tekken 7 trailer recruiting guest character Noctis Lucis Caelum from Final Fantasy XV for an unknown mission.
-The reason for both Lars and Noctis being friends is that one of Noctis' moves was based on Lars'.

-Other Tekken media
+In the story mode of Tekken 7, Lars finds Jin in a Middle East market and rescues him from the pursuing U.N. army.
+He brings him to Lee and Alisa to treat them, revealing he needs him to defeat Kazuya.
+This is followed in Tekken 8, where Lars and his allies lead humanity's resistances left against Kazuya's tyranny.
+Despite Jin's defeat against Kazuya, Lars and his friends take Jin to Yakushima.
+Lars is defeated by Kazuya but is saved by Jin who manages to control his cursed power to defeat Kazuya.
+Following the war's ending, Yggdrasil is seen working for society.
+The downloadable content "Unforgotten Echoes" also features a prequel where Lars welcomes Eddy Gordo into his forces to join their cause and defeat G Corp.

 Lars' role in Tekken 6 is also briefly shown in the manga Tekken Comic, and the novel Tekken: The Dark History of Mishima;. the novel is set before the game where Lars was still working for Jin's zaibatsu before he started the global chaos.
 Lars protects a comatose Jin from enemies most notably Kazuya.
 After recovering, Jin interrupts the battle between Lars and Kazuya.
 While Jin defeats Kazuya, Lars defeats Heihachi.
 Seeing Lars' victory, Jin wonders if Lars is also a Mishima and the two leave.

 Although Lars does not appear in the film Tekken: Blood Vengeance Namco had plan to originally had the plot of the movie inspired by the first scene of the Scenario Campaign where Lars leads Yggdrasil in an attack against the Mishima Zaibatsu.
 While writer Dai Satō believed such idea was faithful to the franchise, he revised it in order to write a new story that would attract more newcomers to the movie.
-In retrospect, Satō was shocked when learning Lars was Heihahchi's son, comparing it to Masami Kurumada's manga Saint Seiya which uses a similar plot twist involving a man like Heihachi, Mitsumasa Kido, having several offsprings secretly.

 Lars also appears in the spinoff games Tekken Tag Tournament 2, Tekken 3D: Prime Edition, and Tekken Revolution.
 While none of these games have a story, Lars' ending in Tag Tournament 2 features a dream sequence where he is at a meal with all of his relatives, but fails to eat anything.